aaronbloomfield/nws/hws/linux/index.md

 ### Overview

 This assignment is a tutorial for how to use Linux.
 It introduces the basic commands that you will need to know to navigate in a Linux environment.
-This assignment does not go over Docker commands, which are instead presented in the [Docker configuration assignment](../docker/index.html) ([md](../docker/index.md)).
+This assignment does not go over Docker commands, which were presented in the [Docker configuration assignment](../docker/index.html) ([md](../docker/index.md)).

 If you already know Linux, then you can just browse through this assignment to ensure that you are familiar with all the material presented.

-The idea is that this assignment can be used as a reference for when you are using Linux.
+The commands we expect you to know are listed below.

 You will be submitting an edited version of the [linux.py](linux.py.html) ([src](linux.py)) file.